jking13/SnagAnApplication/README.md

 - Angular 2

 ## Searching
-Searches are passed through to elasticsearch in match all query.
+Searches are passed through to elasticsearch in a match all query.
 This means that elasticsearch takes each word in the query and then matches it to the entire document which has been put through the standard analyzer.
-In layman's terms this means that if any word matches a word in the document (case insensitive) then the doc is returned.
+In layman's terms this means that if any word in the query matches a word in the stored document (case insensitive) then the doc is returned.